bguo068/snp_call_nf/Readme.md

 4. Enable `vqsr` variant filtering.
 By default, `vqsr` is not enabled.
 To enable this option, you can specify `--vqsr true` to the nextflow command line

+There are options to run parts of the pipeline:

+- If '--parasite_reads_only' is specified, the pipeline will stop after host reads are removed and the remaining reads are saved to FQ files.
+- If '--coverage_only' is specified, the pipeline will stop after completing the necessary steps to produce the reads coverage, before the GATK_APPLY_BQSR process.
+- If '--gvcf_only' is specified, the pipeline will stop after generating per-sample gVCF files.

 # Important input and output files

 1. Main input file is `./fastq_map.tsv`